GlenKPeterson/Paguro/README.md

 itemMap = itemMap.assoc("Four", 4);
 ```

 What about transforming your unmodifiable data into other unmodifiable data?
-Lazily, without any extra processing?
+Lazily, without processing any more items than necessary?
 Typical usage (based on this unit test: [SequenceTest.java](src/test/java/org/organicdesign/fp/permanent/SequenceTest.java#L145)):

 ```java